PennShenLab/GROTIA/README.md

 ### ✨ Usage
 The implementation is based on Python.
-To check each dataset, simply run the notebook under GROT/Tutorial folder.
+To check each dataset, simply run the notebooe.

+GROTIA_Replicate.ipynb: End-to-end instructions to reproduce the integrative analysis pipeline and run each integration method.

+GROT_Co_Clustering_Guide.ipynb: Guide to the downstream co-clustering analysis workflow.

+GROT_Interpretable_Embedding_Guide.ipynb: Tutorial for generating and interpreting the interpretable embeddings.

 ### ✨ License
 The MIT license is issued for this project.